cihantuncer/HyperPoint/README.md

 4) HyperPoint has not been tested in all possible scenarios and environments.
 Make sure to **backup your VM** before using the script. **Use it at your own risk**.

 <br>

-**Note: Do not forget set the execution policy to "RemoteSigned" before executing the script.**
+Note: Do not forget set the execution policy to "RemoteSigned" before executing the script via `Set-ExecutionPolicy RemoteSigned`
-`Set-ExecutionPolicy RemoteSigned`

  <br><br>